 Chanting and Kirtan– Two evenings a week we get together and share the magic of Mantra Chanting.
 Exploring the transformative quality of these sacred sounds, and also just having a good old, heart-opening singalong!

 Business and Marketing in Yoga– Yoga has become a bustling market for teachers and students alike, there are a number of ways to you can stand out from the crowd and jump start your teaching career.
 We’ll show you how.

-The 200 hour Certificate will be awarded on completion of all course requirements.
-This certificate is all you need to immediately apply for your Yoga Alliance RYT200 Certification, a certification recognized world wide.
+The Yoga Alliance RYT-200 Certificate will be awarded on completion of all course requirements.
+This certification is recognized world-wide and is all you need to start teaching immediately.

 TYPICAL DAY SCHEDULE